-SHARING AND SOVEREIGNTY11
+SHARING AND SOVEREIGNTY"

-Before the arrival of the Europeans, the Haudenosaunee Confederacy and the Anishinaabe Nation practiced an international diplomacy based on mutual respect, reciprocity, relationship and responsibility.
-The Haudenosaunee call this relationship or treaty "The Dish with One Spoon", while the Anishinaabe refer to it as Gdoo-naaganinaa or "Our Dish".
+Before the arrival of the Europeans, the Haudenosaunee Confederacy and the Anishinaabe Nation practiced international diplomacy based on mutual respect, reciprocity, relationship, and responsibility.
+The Haudenosaunee call this relationship or treaty "The Dish with One Spoon," while the Anishinaabe refer to it as Gdoo-naaganinaa or "Our Dish."
 The wampum belt for this ancient treaty relationship can be found in the Royal Ontario Museum.

 The Haudenosaunee tell us that the "Dish" represents the shared hunting territories of the Anishinaabe and Haudenosaunee in the region of southern Ontario.
-The Haudenosaunee and the Anishinaabe recognized that their territories overlap, and that they therefore share ecological or caretaking responsibilities for the land.
+The Haudenosaunee and the Anishinaabe recognized that their territories overlapped and therefore shared ecological or caretaking responsibilities for the land.
 They recognized that they were eating out of the same "Dish" because all of their food came from the land.
-In acknowledging their responsibilities to the land and their shared ecological connections, they decided to formally work together as caretakers of their land.
+In acknowledging their responsibilities to the land and